top of page

 Recent planting design projects

 If you're thinking about improving the planting in your garden, the best place to begin is with an initial consultation.
-This allows Zoe to learn more about your garden, discuss the style of planting you’re drawn to, and recommend the most appropriate next steps.
+This is a simple way for Zoe to learn more about your garden, discuss the style of planting you’re drawn to and recommend the most appropriate next steps.

 bottom of page